 5. Installing the New Wiring Harness

-- Plug back in the blue and black wires which represent the Cat Sensors.
+- Plug back in the blue and black wires representing the Cat Sensors.

-- Pass the red and black wires which represent the Battery wires in the small hole.
+- Pass the red and black wires, representing the battery wires in the small hole.

-- Plug back in the white and black wires which represent the Power Jack Connector.
+- Plug back in the white and black wires representing the Power Jack Connector.

-- Plug back in the purple and black wires, which represent the Bonnet’s connectors.
+- Plug back in the purple and black wires representing the Bonnet’s connectors.

 - Pass the Hall Effect Sensor through the Control Panel hole.